WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: EXPERIMENTS

 \subsection{Visual Quality}

-To evaluate the visual quality of the image after watermark embedding, this paper adopts two indicators: average peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM)\cite{ssim}, which respectively quantify the changes in image signal distortion and structural fidelity, fully reflecting the impact of embedding on the image.
-TABLE\ref{tab:1} quantitatively verifies that our method has the best visual quality in all baselines and shows better invisibility.
+To evaluate the visual quality of the image after watermark embedding, this paper adopts two indicators: average peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM), which respectively quantify the changes in image signal distortion and structural fidelity, fully reflecting the impact of embedding on the image.
+TABLE \ref{tab:1} quantitatively verifies that our method has the best visual quality in all baselines and shows better invisibility.
 Experimental results show that our method achieves the highest PSNR and SSIM values at resolutions of 128×128 and 256×256.
 This improvement is primarily attributed to SC-GNN and attention-enhanced embedding.
-In addition, Fig.\ref{fig:5} and \ref{fig:6} show the subjective visual contrast results at different resolutions, respectively, indicating that it is almost difficult to distinguish the watermarked image from the original image under common distortion and deepfake attacks.
-Combining the objective evaluation results in TABLE\ref{tab:1} with the subjective visual comparisons in Fig. \ref{fig:5} and \ref{fig:6}, it is evident that the proposed method achieves superior imperceptibility in both quantitative metrics and human visual perception.
+In addition, Fig.\ref{fig:5} and \ref{fig:6} show the subjective visual contrast results at different resolutions, indicating that the watermark image is still highly consistent with the original image after embedding, and it is almost difficult to detect the visual difference.
+Combining the objective evaluation results in TABLE \ref{tab:1} with the subjective visual comparisons in Fig. \ref{fig:5} and \ref{fig:6}, it is evident that the proposed method achieves superior imperceptibility in both quantitative metrics and human visual perception.